mccraigmccraig/freyja/README.md

 end
 ```

-First-order effects are automatically lifted to Hefty when used in `hefty` blocks.
+(First-order effects are automatically lifted to Hefty when used in `hefty` blocks)

 ### Two-Phase Execution